EnumerativeGeometry/enumerativegeometry.github.io/README.md

 Regarding category theory, modern higher categories, homotopy type theory, and related frameworks already support hierarchical, recursive, and self-referential structures.
 VST does not claim to replace these but offers a meta-framework specifically tailored to fractal parameterized membership relations.
 Further publications will elaborate the precise scope, advantages, and distinctions of VST vis-à-vis these theories.

-VST can be understood in a Ship of Theseus type of fashion: it rebuilds mathematics by replacing the classical notion of a *set* with a *virtual set*, where almost all classical theorems remain true, but some have their truth values "flipped" to resolve foundational paradoxes.
+VST can be understood in a Ship of Theseus type (see appendix for rigorous definition of this as a morphism) of fashion: it rebuilds mathematics by replacing the classical notion of a *set* with a *virtual set*, where almost all classical theorems remain true, but some have their truth values "flipped" to resolve foundational paradoxes.

 Just as the Ship of Theseus remains "the same ship" despite all of its parts eventually being replaced, VST preserves the essence of classical set theory while transforming the membership relation to avoid artificial limitations imposed by axioms like Foundation.
 This allows for a rigorous "virtual mathematics" that faithfully extends classical structures without contradiction, reinterpreting membership and truth in a fractal, recursive manner within classical mathematics itself.